NelsonPe/Genre-Classification/README.md

 ## 3. Differents signal approachs

-Reading about signal approach in machine learning, I identified at least four approachs that seems interesting all of them can be sum up as :
+Reading publications about signal approach in machine learning, I identified at least four approachs using differents audio transformations and model architectures.

 ### A. Signal transformations

 The representation of datapoints given by this transformation depend on parameters take can be tune such as number of window, final resolution or window step.
+I want to investigate transformation parameters impact (mainly transformation resolution).

 - Fourier transform
 >![fft_illustration](./fft_example_2.png)